 In case of a mixed signal (AC + DC) or pure AC but with a higher frequency and/or non sinewaves you use your scope.
 If you do not have differential probes you can do it as follows.
 Measure above the resistor.
 Note the waveform (from Vmin to Vmax and DC offset), then measure at the other side of the resistor.
 Note the values too.
 Now subtract those values from each other and you can calculate the RMS voltage and thus the current (see my page about measuring AC for the math) http://www.pa4tim.nl/?p=1023

 Opamps are easy too.
 Look up the datasheet for the pins.
 Check the Voltage on the powersupply pins.
 Often a positive and negative rail.
-If they use it single rail there often is a reference voltage somewhere in between.
+If they use it single rail there can be a reference voltage somewhere in between.
 The differential voltage between the inputs must be the close to zero.
 But the voltage on each of the inputs alone does not have to be zero, they must be equal so the difference is zero.
 Look up the formulas for gain in an opamp book and together with the voltages on in and outputs and the voltdrop over in/out, and feedback resistors you can calculate if the opamp still works.
 And if it is amplifying an AC signal you can measure the gain between in and output.
 You can desolder it, push it on a breadboard and test it by building a simple amp.

 Instruments with inputs.
 Like a scope, multimeter (or audioamp, radio, tv).
 Here you can feed the input with a test signal.
 Connect the source (often a function generator, but sometimes you can use a soundcard, mp3 player, voltage source etc) and follow the signal according the schematic.
 If you lose it after a transistor or opamp or tube, you know there is something wrong.
 Then check that component and connected components by measuring voltages as stated above.
 Be careful, some components act as converters.
 So if you lose a signal it will not say that there is a problem.
 It can be converted in a current, or a frequency.
 So check that.
 Also make sure you terminate generators or inputs and outputs from the patient when needed with the right impedance.
 You often need adapters, attenuators and other couplers for RF.
 This is GR stuff but it is just an example.

 An external PSU.
 Sometimes a part of the circuit pulls down a psu rail.
 So the rail itself is OK but the circuit behind it is wrong.
 Testing it that way can damage the supply or circuit.
-It is sometimes possible to deconnect and isolate that rail and connect a lab supply with adjustable current limiting.
+It is sometimes possible to disconnect and isolate that rail and connect a lab supply with adjustable current limiting.
 So you can limit the current, protect components from becoming to hot but still be able to do some measurements.
 And it is often also possible to place a load on the powersupply you are repairing.
 Most power supplies need a load to work well and this protects the rest of the instrument you are repairing.
 A modern intelligent battery charger often works only if a battery is connected

 The groundclip of the probe is an antenna.
 Clip it to the point of the probe and you can use it as an antenna to look for RF radiation.
 For instance look if an oscillator is running without loading it.
 But that lead clipped to the ground will also receive signals and pollute your trace.
 So interference on a trace is not always coming from the circuit testpoint.
 At higher frequencies you best use a ground spring on the bare ring just above the probe tip.
 And if the probe loads the circuit to much use a 1k or 10k resistor between probetip and circuit.
 This lowers the capacitance of the probe.